ctarda/wordpress-ios-wiki/WordPress-for-iOS-Style-Guide.md

 ### If Statements

 When writing if statements, make sure to use a curly brace even if it's a one line statement.
+Also make sure there is a space between the `if` and the opening parenthesis.
 ```objective-c
 // Good
 if (someValue != nil) {